 “DiDi exemplifies the innovation taking place in the iOS developer community in China,” says Cook

 However, the move has raised few questions and sparked debates on multiple fronts in regards to the current surprise move made by the Cupertino giant.
 Why has Apple invested in China, not in the US?
 Why has Apple invested in a startup that doesn’t complement Apple’s core business much?
 Why has Apple invested a substantial amount in a private taxi offering service?
-And, If Apple’s investment is a strategic move then did it approached to UBER?
-If not, then Why ?
+And, If Apple’s investment in Didi is a strategic move, then did it approached to UBER?
+If not, then Why?

 One can understand the anxiousness of Tim Cook, CEO – Apple Inc. (NASDAQ:AAPL), after Apple has gradually started losing ground in China after the iPhone sales debacle in the first calendar quarter of 2016.
 While the iPhone market in China is heading fast towards saturation, and to insult the injury China government has blocked Apple’s services.
 Many analysts believe that to the billion dollar investment in a Chinse startups will relax the strained relationship between Apple and China Government.